Cycles of Sums of Integers: Open questions

 \section{Open questions}

-We can see the iterations of the map $T$ on the set $\CC_m^n$ (which is bijective when restricted to $\CC_m^n$) as the action of the group $\aco{T^k\colon k\in\ZZ}$ on this set, splitting it into orbits.
+We can see the iterations of the map $T$ on the set $\mathcal{C}_m^n$ (which is bijective when restricted to $\mathcal{C}_m^n$) as the action of the group $\aco{T^k\colon k\in\Z}$ on this set, splitting it into orbits.
 What are the possible sizes for these orbits?
 The tuple $(0,\dots,0)$ has an orbit of size 1, whereas the basic tuple, after enough iterations, generates an orbit of size $P(m,n)$.
 What are the values between $1$ and $P(m,n)$ that are the size of some orbit?

 Further questions arise naturally.
 What is the largest pre-period that can happen?
-How all the results of this paper could be generalized to any linear map of $\ZZ_m^n$?
+How can the results of this paper be generalized to any linear map of $\Z_m^n$?
 Do there exist explicit formulas to find $P(p,n)$ for every prime $p$ and positive integer $n$?